Vector-Valued Gossip over $w$-Holonomic Networks: Preliminaries

-The update equation for $x(t)$ is given by the \textbf{local stochastic matrix} ${A_{ij}}$.
-It is an $nm$-dimensional stochastic matrix such that the rows/columns corresponding to the states of agent $i$ and agent $j$ is the submatrix $\tilde{A}_{ij}$ \eqref{eqn:pre_lsm_definition} and the rows/columns corresponding to the other agents is the identity matrix \eqref{eqn:invariant_states}.
-Then, the gossip process on edge $e_{i_t}=(v_i,v_j)$ at time $t$ is given by
+The matrix $A_{ij}$ is an $nm$-dimensional stochastic matrix such that the rows and columns corresponding to the states of agent $i$ and agent $j$ is the submatrix $\tilde{A}_{ij}$ and the rows and columns corresponding to the other agents is the identity matrix. {We refer to the matrix $\tilde{A}_{ij}$ as~\textbf{pre-local stochastic matrix} for agents $i$ and $j$.} For example, the local stochastic matrix $A_{12}$, which is associated with the edge $(v_1,v_2)$, is given by